chrisgurney/chrisgurney.ca/src/md/faq.md

 • Draw the early design ideas you had?
 (Especially the ones that turned out to need major revision.
 Why did they need it?)

+# What’s a product that was taken to market and then iterated upon?

 # Tell me about your experience designing web-based B2B apps.

 - web: Neighbor, Achievers (features + Program Manual), DevBBQ (Therapia), Portfolio